utnet-org/utility/docs/practices/style.md

 # Code Style

-This document specifies the code style to use in the framework repository.
+This document specifies the code style to use in the unc-infra.repository.
 The primary goal here is to achieve consistency, maintain it over time, and cut down on the mental overhead related to style choices.

-Right now, `framework` codebase is not perfectly consistent, and the style acknowledges this.
+Right now, `unc-infra. codebase is not perfectly consistent, and the style acknowledges this.
 It guides newly written code and serves as a tie breaker for decisions.
 Rewriting existing code to conform 100% to the style is not a goal.
 Local consistency is more important: if new code is added to a specific file,